nachocaru/xaprb.com/content/blog/2007-06-03-mysql-table-checksum-116-released.md

 Bugs fixed:

 *   There was a race condition between listing and checksumming tables.
-*   Perl&#8217;s auto-vivify hashes could cause all tables to be skipped after the first VIEW.
+*   Perl's auto-vivify hashes could cause all tables to be skipped after the first VIEW.
 *   Some DBIs did not consider ? inside a comment to be a placeholder.
 *   Systems that return nothing from CHECKSUM TABLE crashed mysql-table-checksum.
 *   &#8211;askpass did not print a newline after reading password.